Taxis of the United States: Operations

 Some taxicab companies are independently owned small businesses with only one taxicab and driver, but many cab companies have fleets of 100 or more taxicabs.
 Drivers are rarely employees of the company, and usually lease the taxicab on a per-shift basis.
 Lease drivers receive no benefits from the taxicab company, and often have to bribe dispatchers to get a shift.
 However, in some cases, cabs can also be owned by separately-incorporated small businesses that subscribe to a dispatch service, in which case the company logo on the door is that of the dispatch association.
 The owner/driver will pay a monthly fee to the taxicab company; purchase and maintain his own vehicle; and may in turn lease shifts to other drivers.

 A suburban taxi company may operate under several different names serving several adjacent towns.
 They often provide different phone numbers for each fleet, but they usually all ring into a central dispatch office.
 They may have subsidiary taxi businesses holding licences in each town.
 Taxi companies also may run multiple businesses, such as non-taxi car services, delivery services, and school buses, for additional revenue, as the infrastructure required for maintaining, operating and dispatching the fleet can be shared.

 Safety

-Taxi driving is considered one of the top 10 most dangerous jobs.
-One study concluded that taxi drivers had the fifth worst job of 2011.
+In 2008, taxi driving was considered one of the top 10 most dangerous jobs in the U.S., with a 2008 fatality rate of 19.3 per 100,000 workers.
+Beyond the inherent dangers of taxi driving, the perceptions and attitudes of taxi drivers towards their occupation can significantly impact driving safety.

+Snubbing

+Snubbing is getting refused or passed up by a taxicab, which is against the rules in New York.

 New Orleans

-Safety

-The murder of cab driver Monier Gindy on January 4, 2007, in Marrero, Louisiana, was not an isolated incident.
-Ever since Hurricane Katrina in 2005, cab drivers have increasingly been the targets of criminals terrorizing the New Orleans metropolitan area.
-The president of United Cab discourages his drivers from carrying firearms, instead advising them to accelerate the car and crash into a lamppost or even a police car if they are threatened with a gun.

-Transportation
+In January 2007, a taxi driver, Monier Gindy, was murdered.
+A local teenager was convicted of the crime 10 months later.

+Taxi rates in New Orleans increased by $1 in 2008.

-In June 2015, the city council voted unanimously to increase taxi fares; this was the first time in six years that rates had gone up.
-There were mixed opinions about this change within the taxi industry.
-Some said it was long overdue and others, including United Cab president Syed Kzmi, noted that it could affect local ridership.
-The industry had already experienced some competition from services such as Uber, which would not be subject to the same regulations.
+In June 2015, the city council voted unanimously to increase taxi fares for the first time in six years.